 The third attitude in a pastor's heart is compassion.
 And we noted last time that he had compassion for his people.
-The reason he sent Timothy in verse 2, "Was to strengthen and encourage you as to your faith."
+The reason he sent Timothy in verse 2, was "to strengthen and encourage you as to your faith."
 He was concerned with them being strengthened and encouraged.
 Why?
-"So that no man...verse 3...may be disturbed by these afflictions, for you yourselves know that we have been destined for this, for indeed when we were with you we kept telling you in advance that we were going to suffer affliction.
-So it came to pass, as you know."
+"So that no man” verse 3 “may be disturbed by these afflictions, for you yourselves know that we have been destined for this, for indeed when we were with you we kept telling you in advance that we were going to suffer affliction.
+And so, it came to pass, as you know."

 He is concerned because they are in trouble, persecution, pressure, affliction.
 And he completely identifies with the pain of persecution.
 He completely identifies with the trouble and he feels compassion.
-He entered in to their pain.
+He entered into their pain.
 He said, "I want to strengthen you.
 I want to encourage you as to your faith in the midst of your affliction.
-I've told you we were destined to have it, I told you it would come and its come and I know what you're going through, I identify with it."
+I told you we were destined to have it, I told you it would come and it’s come, and I know what you're going through, I identify with it."
 He wanted to see their faith encouraged and strengthened in the midst of very trying circumstances.
 They were being persecuted.
 They were being attacked.
 Satan was after them.
 Demons were after them.
 Godless men and women were after them.
-And again I submit to you, Jesus is the perfect model of compassion again, for it is He who is the sympathetic high priest who is touched the feelings of our infirmities, who is the perfect Shepherd, the true Shepherd, the great Shepherd, the Good Shepherd who feels the pain of His wounded people.
-Jesus, the true Shepherd, Paul the under-shepherd had a pastor's heart...a heart by affection, unselfishness and compassion.
+And again I submit to you that Jesus is the perfect model of compassion again, for it is He who is the sympathetic high priest who is touched the feelings of our infirmities, who is the perfect Shepherd, the true Shepherd, the great Shepherd, the Good Shepherd, who feels the pain of His wounded people.
+Jesus, the true Shepherd, Paul the under-shepherd had a pastor's heart marked by affection, unselfishness and compassion.

-One of the Russians who spoke here at our seminary commencement said...We had an American evangelist recently who came to the Soviet Union, a well-known one, you would all know.
+One of the Russians who spoke here at our seminary commencement said to me, we had an American evangelist recently who came to the Soviet Union, a well-known one, you would all know.
 He stood in front of a congregation of people massed into a building, stuffed in there as they do in Russia.
 And he said, "All of you who want to be Christians raise your hand in the air."
 And the Russians were shocked because no one has done that, that's not a custom in Russia.
-And he said about 300 people raised their hand in the air upon which this evangelist said..."Now isn't it wonderful?
+And he said about 300 people raised their hands in the air, upon which this evangelist said, "Now isn't it wonderful?
 You're all Christians and let's rejoice that these people are all Christians."
 The Russians were shocked because to them a Christian is known not by raising his hand in a moment of time, but by passing the test of persecution.
 A faith tested is validated.

 By the way, he's got basically three approaches that he uses.
 First one, his first work is to try to keep people from believing.
-Second Corinthians 4 says, "The god of this world has...what?...blinded their minds lest they believed, lest the light of the glorious gospel shine unto them."
-His first work, keep them from believing...keep them from understanding, keep them from believing.
+Second Corinthians 4 says, "The god of this world has (what?) blinded their minds lest they believe, lest the light of the glorious gospel shine unto them."
+His first work, keep them from believing, keep them from understanding, keep them from believing.